 Edge Computing takes the ‘edge’ off bandwidth strain

-Today, over 90% of enterprise data is sent to the cloud to be stored and processed.
-By 2025, this number will drop to just 25%.
-The remaining data is stored and used on the device it was created on.
-This is called edge computing.
-It entails that data is stored and used locally, on the “edge” of the network, e.g. a smart phone or IoT device.
+With edge computing, data is stored and used on devices at the “edge” of the network – away from centralized cloud servers.
+Computing on the edge means that data is stored and used locally, on the device, e.g. a smart phone or IoT device.
 Edge computing delivers faster decision making, local and offline data processing, as well as reduced data transfer to the cloud (e.g. filtered, computed, extra- or interpolated data), which saves both bandwidth and cloud storage costs.

 The Edge complements the Cloud